Understanding Psoriasis Medications (cont.)

 Tazarotene (Tazorac) is a topical retinoid that is available as a gel or cream.
 This medicine is sometimes combined with corticosteroids to decrease skin irritation when used alone and to increase effectiveness.
 Tazarotene is particularly useful for psoriasis of the scalp.

-Adverse effects: Do not use this medicine on the face, around the eyes, or inside the nose or mouth.
+- Adverse effects: Do not use this medicine on the face, around the eyes, or inside the nose or mouth.
 Do not use on open wounds or sunburned skin.
-This medicine may cause burning or stinging.
+This medicine often is irritating and can cause burning or stinging.
 Sensitivity to the sun may occur.
 If skin irritation or pain increase, contact a doctor.

 Must Read Articles Related to Understanding Psoriasis Medications

 The eMedicineHealth doctors ask about Psoriasis Medications: